GSA/fpki-guides/_announcements/03_google_ct.md

 - Allowing domain owners to identify mistakenly or maliciously issued certificates

 ### 3. How do I know whether my intranet website is compliant with CT?
-These procedures apply to any government internet or intranet website and any Federal PKI TLS/SSL certificate or commercially sourced certificate.
+These procedures apply to any federal internet or intranet website and any Federal PKI TLS/SSL certificate or commercially sourced certificate.

 **Note:**&nbsp;&nbsp;Signed certificate timestamps (SCTs) are only required for certificates issued after April 30, 2018.
 Some certificates issued **before** this date may already be compliant.
 To check: